 Another study, published in 2018, found that hypnotherapy was also beneficial to children suffering from chronic pain .
 Self-hypnosis had a marked effect on the decrease of pain and saw children taking part in more social and educational activities than before.
 Therapists value hypnotherapy highly as the evidence stacks up in support of better outcomes for patients.

 To feel pain is what makes us human, but prolonged pain can have a huge impact on the quality of life for sufferers.
 Non-pharmacological treatments are always welcomed as they avoid the potential effects that can come with long-term medication.

 Hypnotherapy works by helping people to manage their pain in a way that is comfortable for them.
 Therapy can either be given by a therapist or through audio which is accessible online.
 Using hypnotic suggestion and guided relaxation technique, these methods help dampen neural activity so that the individual can cope better with their pain.
 Stress control is also an important part of hypnotherapy as it plays a huge part in aggravating and accentuating pain.

 By learning to reduce and control stress, the individual can respond better to triggers that enhance the issue.

 Will it work for me?

-For many with chronic pain, they may have already exhausted most, if not all, of their options.
+Many people suffering with chronic pain may have already exhausted most, if not all, of their options.
 Hypnotherapy is widely regarded as an effective tool for pain management and is something regularly praised and discussed in the media.
 For those who may be sceptical, it’s important to remember how powerful the brain is.
 Although pain is very much a physical sensation, targeting the issue through a new way of thinking can help people with their coping mechanisms.